What are the pros and cons of WordPress and Blogger? Which one is a better choice for your blog and why?

 This “Blogger Importer” plugin was used by more than 500,000 people to transfer their Blogger content to WordPress.

 Here’s my complete guide on how to move from Blogger to WordPress.

 Summary: WordPress makes it easy to export and import your own content including content from Blogger.

 Maintenance and security

 Blogger is a straightforward platform.
-It’s easy to use and gets you writing reasonably quickly and you don’t need to worry about safety, hosting, backups or maintenance.
+Its ease of use if perfect for new bloggers.
+It gets you writing reasonably quickly and you don’t need to worry about safety, hosting, backups or maintenance.